de-la-viz/pesticides_in_drinking_water/README.md

 The aim is to predict which water systems are likely to be subject to violations of water quality in a given year for New England.
 The task is a binary classification of water systems:

-0. not likely to have a violation of the drinking water quality this year
+0) not likely to have a violation of the drinking water quality this year
-1. likely to have a violation of the drinking water quality this year
+1) likely to have a violation of the drinking water quality this year

 The classifier is trained on data from 2013 to 2015, validated on data from 2016 and tested on water quality data from 2017.
 I will favor explanatory approach.

 I complement the SDWIS data with estimated pesticide use by county ([NAWQA](https://water.usgs.gov/nawqa/pnsp/usage/maps/county-level/)), and build two models:

-A. Outcome variable is had any violation
+A) Outcome variable is had any violation
-B. Outcome variable is had any pesticide violation
+B) Outcome variable is had any pesticide violation

 ### Conclusion